-While diversity and inclusion has been on the radar of some organisations for many years, recent initiatives such as Gender Pay Gap Reporting (April 2017) have meant that the issue of diversity, equality and inclusion is becoming more and more important to businesses.
+While diversity and inclusion have been on the radar of some organisations for many years, initiatives such as Gender Pay Gap Reporting combined with a shift in social values have meant that diversity, equality and inclusion are becoming more and more important to businesses.

 And, there is evidence to suggest that it isn't just a feel-good move.
 Studies have shown that diversity can actually increase a company's bottom line.
 According to McKinsey, 'Companies ranking in the top quartile of executive-board diversity were 35% more likely to financially outperform the industry medians.'

 With this in mind, here are four ways diversity can help businesses become more successful.